shrutikaj1098/Keylogger-Side-Channel-Attack/README.md

 - main.py - This includes the Pynput Library which takes into account the keystroke that we type in.
 - mail_agger.py - This controls the code for sending mail.
 - log.txt will capture all the keystrokes until you stop the program.
+- control.py will give you idea about 4 major functionality of pynput.

 ## Getting Started